breezy-team/loggerhead/README.txt

 mileage may vary.
 Once they are built, they update every six hours or so but usually finish quickly (or instantly) after the initial creation.

-You may update the bazaar branch at any time (for example, from a cron).
+You may update the Bazaar branch at any time (for example, from a cron).
-Loggerhead will notice and refresh, and bazaar uses its own branch locking to prevent corruption.
+Loggerhead will notice and refresh, and Bazaar uses its own branch locking to prevent corruption.